chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Who accepts the feature from product team?

-^ DW: Put this into your Definition of Done and/or Working Agreement Ask audience if they know the path to production, after they are "done"*
+^ DW: Put this into your Definition of Done and/or Working Agreement

 ---